Genesis Themes- One of the most popular around.

 In a recent article “3 Customizable WordPress Themes – Easy WP Web Design For Beginners” I covered 3 of my “go-to” WordPress Themes.
-I refer to them as “go to”, because they work well for me, are popular and have solid support.
-Most new to WordPress are looking for a easy versatile theme.
+I refer to them as “go-to”, because they work well for me, are popular and have solid support.
+Most new bloggers to WordPress are looking for an easy versatile theme.

 With some 200,000 customers and 500,000 websites trusting Studiopress, that’s a powerful reason alone for taking a close look at their themes and what they can do.

 SEO optimized code